econoalchemist/UpstreamData-VPN/04 Activating LANs.md

 ![](assets/pfSenseAdvancedConfig8.png)

-To review, you create a new aliase for each LAN.
+To review, you create a new alias for each LAN.
 The alias will contain a network list of the other LANs.
-Then you will add a block rule to each LAN that referrences the aliase for that LAN.
+Then you will add a block rule to each LAN that references the alias for that LAN.
 This way, you should now be able to plug a laptop into each network card port and try to ping the other networks and get a `request timed out` failure.
 But you will still be able to reach the wide open internet from each LAN.
 This is how you can protect devices on your LANs from potential attacks introduced by malicious firmware.

 <p align="center">
   <img src="assets/pfSenseAdvancedConfig9.png">